 RESULTS: Sharm El Sheikh Open, Sharm El Sheikh, Egypt

-Egyptian teenager Nour El Sherbini became the only seeding casualty on the opening day of the Women’s Sharm El Sheikh Open when she was forced to retire injured after the second game in the $29,500 WISPA World Tour squash event at the Laguna Vista Hotel in the Egyptian Red Sea resort of Sharm El Sheikh.
+In their sixth meeting this year, England’s Laura Massaro will face Egyptian Raneem El Weleily in the final of the Women’s Sharm El Sheikh Open after surviving straight games semi-finals in the $29,500 WISPA World Tour squash event at the Laguna Vista Hotel in the Egyptian Red Sea resort of Sharm El Sheikh.

 Massaro, the top seed from Preston, overcame rapidly-rising Egyptian star Nour El Tayeb, the 17-year-old fourth seed who leapt into the WISPA world top 20 earlier this month for the first time.

 The 27-year-old world No9 started strongly, keeping El Tayeb under pressure behind her.
 Despite a couple of unforced errors, Massaro was in control for much of the game before taking a one-love lead.

 The Egyptian teenager worked hard in the second, first to retrieve and then to look for the volley winner.
 It paid dividends as she opened up a 9-5 lead – but Massaro responded with four quick points to level.
 Two poor volley errors from the youngster gave Massaro the second game.

 Having established a 4-1 lead in the third, the favourite maintained a stranglehold on the match to the end, finally closing it out 11-5, 11-9, 11-6 after 34 minutes.

 “I thought I played really well today – I’m really pleased with this performance, especially against somebody as dangerous as she is,” Massaro told www.squashsite.com afterwards.
 “And I needed to play as well as that to beat her.